hkakehas/terraformify/README.md

 ### Interactive mode

 By default, terraformify imports all resources associated with the service, such as ACL entries, dictionary items, WAF..etc.
-To interactively select which resources to import, use the `-i` flag.
+To interactively select which resources to import, use the `--interactive` or `-i` flag.

 ```
 terraformify service <service-id> -i